Objective:

 and archaic even

 in the 19th century, to address a “high culture” middle-class and upper-middle class white readership.
-She would almost certainly have
+She would almost certainly have been trying to motivate this audience to sympathy for the abolitionist

 cause, since higher and more educated social classes are likelier to have an impact politically both in terms of influence